shalinirago/forty-jekyll-theme/tello.md

 ---
 layout: projects
 title: Course Design with the DJI Tello
-description: Designed a new course named Computational Engineering for the ECE Department @Virginia Tech <br />
+tile-description: Designed a new course named Computational Engineering for the ECE Department @Virginia Tech <br />
+description: Designed an exciting new Software and Object Orient Design course with the help of Microsoft AirSim and DJI Tello Drones
 skills: C++, Microsoft AirSim, DJI Drones, UDP
 link: https://github.com/shalinirago/DJITello-Cpp
 link_class: fa fa-github